 - Take the time to find the thing which excites you more than anything else in the world, not the things your parents want you to do, or the thing all your friends are doing, or the society expects of you.

-And in attendance was a stellar crowd comprising former US President Barack Obama, former First Lady Michelle Obama, Beyoncé, Korean pop group BTS, Lady Gaga, Malala Yousafzai, among others.
+In attendance was a stellar crowd comprising the former US President Barack Obama, former First Lady Michelle Obama, Beyoncé, Korean pop group BTS, Lady Gaga, Malala Yousafzai and others.

-Pichai was born on June 10, 1972, in Madurai, a city of Tamil Nadu, India.
+Sundar Pichai was born on 10 June 1972 in Madurai, a city in India.
 His father was an electrical engineer and his mother was a stenographer.

-He completed his schooling in Jawahar Vidyalaya, a CBSE school in Chennai, and did his 12th grade from Vana Vani school which is situated in the clamor of IIT, Madras.
-Later, he earned his degree from IIT, Kharagpur, Kolkata in metallurgical engineering.
+Sundar completed most of his schooling from Jawahar Vidyalaya, a CBSE-affiliated school in Chennai, and did his 12th grade from Vana Vani school which is situated in the clamor of IIT, Madras.
+He then earned his degree in metallurgical engineering from IIT, Kharagpur, Kolkata .

-For further education, Pichai went to Stanford University for his Masters in Material Science and Engineering.
-He went to Wharton School of the University of Pennsylvania for his MBA.
-In, Wharton, he was named as the Siebel Scholar and a Palmer Scholar.
+Pichai went to Stanford University for his Masters in Material Science and Engineering.
+He went to Wharton School at the University of Pennsylvania for his MBA.
+He was a Siebel Scholar and a Palmer Scholar at Wharton.

-Sundar Pichai - Journey of becoming the CEO of Google
+Sundar Pichai - Becoming the CEO of Google

-Sundar Pichai started working as the engineering and product manager at Applied Materials and later joined McKinsey & Company to work as a management consultant.
+Sundar Pichai started working as an engineering and product manager at Applied Materials and later joined McKinsey & Company as a management consultant.
 Sundar Pichai joined Google in 2004.
-He was given the position of product manager and to provide innovative efforts for Google's Client software products including Google Chrome and Chrome OS.
+He was given the position of a product manager and worked on Google's client software products, including Google Chrome and Chrome OS.
 Google Drive is also the brainchild of Sundar Pichai.

-Chromebook was released for trial and testing in 2011 after Pichai gave a demonstration of Chrome OS in 2009.
-It was released to the public in 2012.
-After, 13 March 2013, Pichai added Android to the list of Google products that he oversees, which was formerly managed by Andy Rubin.
+Chromebook was released for trial and testing in 2011 after Pichai gave a demonstration of the Chrome OS in 2009.
+Chromebook was officially released to the public in 2012.
+On 13 March 2013, Pichai added Android to the list of Google products he oversaw.
+Everything related to Android was formerly managed by Andy Rubin.

-On Dec 3, 2019, he was appointed as the new CEO of Alphabet Inc., which is the parent company of Google, after the Google founders Larry Page and Sergey Brin took down their position from the company.
+On 3 December 2019, he was appointed as the new CEO of Alphabet Inc., the parent company of Google.

-Sundar Pichai has been married to Anjali Pichai, who was a classmate to him at IIT Kharagpur.
-They have two kids, a boy named Kiran Pichai and a girl named Kavya Pichai and they are currently living in Los Altos hills.
+Sundar Pichai is married to Anjali Pichai.
+Anjali was Sundar's classmate at IIT Kharagpur.
+They have two kids, a boy named Kiran Pichai and a girl named Kavya Pichai.
+The couple stays in Los Altos hills.

-Currently, Sundar Pichai has an estimated net worth of around $600 million and he was also one of the highest-paid executives in the world for a few years.
+Sundar Pichai has an estimated net worth of around $600 million.
+He is among the highest-paid executives in the world.

-Pichai has achieved a great amount of success.
-From being born and raised in a modest family in India to becoming the CEO of one of the biggest tech companies.
-He once said in an interview:
+Sundar Pichai's journey is an inspiration for many.
+From being raised in a modest family in India to becoming the CEO of one of the biggest organizations, he is an apt example of hard work and sincerity.
+Sundar once said in an interview,

 "There was a simplicity to my life, which was very nice compared with today's world.
 We lived in a kind of modest house, shared with tenants.
 We would sleep on the living room floor.
 There was a drought when I was growing up, and we had anxiety.
 Even now, I can never sleep without a bottle of water beside my bed.
 Other houses had refrigerators, and then we finally got one.
 It was a big deal."